waffle-iron/docs-rackspace/style-guide/m-z-style-guidelines.md

 Reference	| A plural noun or a noun phrase.	| Environment variables for the nova and supernova clients  <br /><br /> Restore operations  <br /><br /> cURL command summary
 High-level process or tutorial	| A gerund.	| Working with your first message queue Troubleshooting	| A grammatical structure that is appropriate for the type of content.
 A troubleshooting topic can contain task, tutorial, concept, or reference information.	| Troubleshooting

+### <a name="tocs"></a>Tables of contents

+In addition to using the preceding guidelines when creating titles and headings, observe the following guidelines when creating a table of contents (TOC) for a collection of content:

+- Entries in the TOC should link only to sections in the content.
+Do not include a link to an outside resource in the TOC.

+- The text of a TOC entry must match the text of the title or heading to which it links.
+If the link needs to be shorter, revise the the title or heading to be shorter.

+- Do not manually format the TOC.
+TOC formatting must be consistent and controlled by the code.

 ### <a name="titles-tables-figures"></a>Table, figure, and example titles
 As a general rule, tables, figures, and examples should have titles (also called captions).
 However, tables, figures, and examples in procedures and tutorials do not normally require titles.